-When you’re buying a home, mortgage lenders require you pre-pay your first year’s homeowner’s insurance policy premium.
-But you still have a choice either paying homeowners insurance upfront or at closing when you pay the other fees you’ve settled on in the sale.
+When you’re buying a home, mortgage lenders require you to pre-pay your first year’s homeowner’s insurance policy premium.
+But you still have a choice of either paying homeowners insurance upfront, or at closing when you pay the other fees you’ve settled on in the sale.

 Part of your mortgage agreement is the requirement that you maintain a homeowner’s insurance policy paid in full, usually a year at a time.
 If you don’t keep the proper coverage, terms of your mortgage allow the lender to obtain a policy for you, but at a cost two to three times what you’d pay if you secured it yourself.

 The significant plus of an upfront payment is it locks in the homeowner’s insurance rate for a full year, so you don’t receive unexpected rate increases the first year.